girdzijauskas/toolbox-scss/readme.md

 toolbox scss is a framework aimed at generating a toolbox of reusable single-purpose classes.

-This generally works the best with non-dynamic parts such as layout, text styles, spacing, etc.
+This generally works the best with non-dynamic parts of your front-end such as layout, text styles, spacing, etc.

 Bootstrap (v4) Grid is included by default for columns and some responsive utility classes.